-The Linden tree in Germany – At the Heart of Germany
+The Linden tree in Germany – The Tree at the Heart of Germany

 A friend sent me a clip from a news story out of West Virginia about the removal of a Linden Tree.
 What made him curious was not the toys found under the tree… it was the tree itself.
 This special tree was the last survivor of three Linden trees brought to the United States by German immigrants.
 Why, he asked, would Germans bring Linden trees with them?
 Ahhh… because the Linden tree in Germany is not just a tree, it’s a symbol of many things.
 It’s the tree dedicated to Freya in pagan Germanic mythology, it’s the tree of justice and dance, and you’ll often find a Linden tree in the center of towns because it represents the heart of the community.
 Linden trees are the subject of poems and songs, and it was a leaf from the Linden tree brought down Siegfried.
 It’s useful in medicine, in woodworking, and to keep cool.
 To me, it makes perfect sense that 115 years ago a German immigrant would plant a Linden tree in the center of his new hometown.
 He brought a piece of Germany with him.